-- Resource reallocation and expenditures must support our vision priorities and department goals - There is a distinction between fixed, one time and continuous costs - O Can only trade one- time costs for one-time savings - o Can only trade continuous costs for continuous savings - Saving immaterial resources in some cases are not worth the potential political risks - We cannot plan on significant savings in personnel - o NO RIF will take place, evaluate attrition for potential savings - Staffing analytics - Elementary = continued utilization of class size parameters - o Middle School = teaming must be maintained

-- High School Course Auditing = certified staffing pattern - Classified Staffing - Continue to develop Paraprofessional & Secretarial learning community concepts - Operations = continue to right size and assess opportunities via attrition
+- Resource reallocation and expenditures must support our vision priorities and department goals - There is a distinction between fixed, one time and continuous costs - o Can only trade one- time costs for one-time savings - o Can only trade continuous costs for continuous savings - Saving immaterial resources in some cases are not worth the potential political risks - We cannot plan on significant savings in personnel - o NO RIF will take place, evaluate attrition for potential savings - Staffing analytics - Elementary = continued utilization of class size parameters - Middle School = teaming must be maintained - High School Course Auditing = certified staffing pattern - Classified Staffing - Continue to develop Paraprofessional & Secretarial learning community concepts - Operations = continue to evaluate and establish staffing levels.

-Given that the COVID-19 pandemic continues to disrupt normal day to day operations, the operating expenditures in FY2021-22 and each projected fiscal year thereafter are being presented under normal conditions and therefore assume a "traditional" in school environment.
+Given that there are some residue effects from the COVID-19 pandemic, it is assumed that there is resumption to normal day to day operations in each projected fiscal year and that we will continue a "traditional" in school environment.
 This is an assumption and is not intended by the reader to be a predictor of the future of school for Mayfield students but merely a basis to present financial information.